hernanmd/pi/README.md

 # Features

   - Listing supports only SmalltalkHub for now.
+  - Installs
-  - Installs (only) Metacello Configurations from Catalog (command line handler: get) or SmalltalkHub (command line handler: config)
+  - - Metacello Configurations from Catalog (command line handler: get)
+  - - SmalltalkHub (command line handler: config)
   - It works with curl or wget

 # Usage notes

   - The "install" option defaults to the current Pharo "stable" version.
   - PI can query SmalltalkHub or GitHub.
+  - - Listing packages from GitHub is currently (work in progress) limited to 100 results.
   - PI can install packages from SmalltalkHub (working on GitHub repositories).
   - Package search is case-sensitive.
   - For GitHub repositories:
-  - - If it has "pharo" as topic, then it will be listed.
+  - - If it has "pharo" as topic, it will be listed.
   - - If jq is not available, it will be downloaded to the directory where pi was executed.
   - For SmalltalkHub repositories:
   - - Requires libxml2 (xmllint command).